ignatiussantosa25/Simple-ORM-Web/README.md

 # Sample-ORM-Web
-Simple examples using ORM(Hibernate) with Oracle Database 11.2.0 using Java Web MVC Framework
+Simple example using Persistence Technology/ORM(Hibernate) with Oracle Database 11.2.0 using Java Web MVC Framework

+retype your password